Complete Guide to Command Line Arguments in C# (With Examples)

 }

-line arguments are passed as strings by default, so you may need to parse them
+Since all command line arguments are passed as strings, you may need to convert them into the appropriate data types for further processing.

 static void Main(string[] args)